This post may contain affiliate links. Read my disclosure policy.

 Pina Colada Mule combines two favorite drinks into one sweet and sassy tropical cocktail or mocktail.
-It’s the bright and refreshing combination of pineapple and coconut from a classic pina colada infused with the zingy spiced goodness of the ginger beer and lime from the traditional Moscow Mule.
-Break out the copper mugs to chill out with this cocktail on a hot summer day, or swap the coconut rum for coconut water to make a mocktail so everyone, including the kids, can enjoy the sweet and sassy flavor in a Pina Colada Moscow Mule.
+Break out the copper mugs for the bright and refreshing combination of pineapple and coconut from a classic pina colada infused with the zingy spiced goodness of the ginger beer and lime from the traditional Moscow Mule.
+All you need is pineapple juice, coconut rum and ginger beer with a little squeeze of lime.
+Or make a non-alcoholic version everyone, even the kids, can enjoy.

 Disclaimer: This recipe was developed through a sponsored partnership with Dole Packaged Foods.
 As always, all opinions are my own.

 Happy Summer!
 Or Happy Middle of Summer!
 Or Happy End of Summer!
 (OK, OK, so that last one isn’t so happy.)

 I say that because no matter the date, it could mean any of those things depending on where you live.
 In many parts of the country, kids are celebrating the end of the school year while mine in Maryland still have weeks to go.
 We’ll go on vacation late in July, and the day we get home from vacation, I’ll have friends posting First Day of School photos on Facebook and Instagram.
 And they are all at least a little envious that we still have a few more days to spend at the beach.

 But whether you feel like summer is already half over, it’s barely begun, or school is right around the corner, there is one thing we can all agree on.